 Candidates who wish to be transferred to the February 2021 session will receive a message at a later date to ask them to select their centre choices.

 We are committed to prioritizing those further along in their training, including those who have completed all requirements for licensure except for awarding of the Licentiate of the Medical Council of Canada (LMCC), which requires a pass result for the MCCQE Part II.
-With a view to assessing as many candidates as possible in October, in the current context, efforts will be made to match candidate centre choices to available centre spaces.
+In the current context, efforts will be made to match candidate centre choices to available centre spaces.

 Therefore, centre choices will also factor into the candidate selection process.

 Instead of handing the examiner your candidate label, you will read your candidate code out loud to the examiner; the examiner will then repeat the code back to you for confirmation.

 As a precaution, candidates will not be permitted to touch standardized participants during their assessments.
 Candidates will instead be required to tell the examiner what physical examination manoeuvres they would perform and what they are looking for.

 Please consult our Exam day page for more information.